EECS-4404/dataset/README.md

 ### Important notes
 - Since this dataset was imbalanced, we subsampled the class with fewer data points so each class has the same number of data points.
 - The last column of the dataset, i.e., the class, was replaced for 1 = stable | -1 = unstable
-- The last column of the inputs, i.e. i = 13, was removed since it is equal to the class and has no use in the analysis.
+- The last column of the inputs, i.e., i = 13, was removed since it is equal to the class itself and has no use in this analysis.

 ## Structure